systeminit/si/app/docs/src/explanation/iac-comparison.md

 If this task happens regularly (for example, you deploy Redshift clusters into new VPCs on demand), you would automate it by creating a new component, such as 'Redshift Cluster'.
 You would do that by telling System Initiative to create a template based on a sample, working Redshift deployment.
 Create the schema that defines the variables, customize the function, and then call that template on demand.
 You can do these tasks through the Web Application, or let the AI Agent do them for you and review the results.

 :::tip
-Our approach to modules reflects one of the fundamental differences between IaC and System Initiative: that you can iterate easily toward working infrastructure, and *then* automate what you need.
+Our approach to modules reflects one of the fundamental differences between IaC and System Initiative: you can iterate easily toward working infrastructure, and *then* automate what you need.
 Combine doing things manually through the web interface, writing code with the public API, or using our AI Agent - it's all just a means to an end, and no matter how you got there, you can easily repeat it, audit it, and evolve it.
-It's radically simpler and more effective.
+It's radically more straightforward and more effective.
 :::

 ### Count and For Each

 Meta-Arguments like *count* and *for each* allow you to replicate resources a given number of times.
-Both are good examples of the difficulty that comes from expressing complex configurations in static declarations.
+Both are good examples of the difficulty of expressing complex configurations in static declarations.

 In the case of count, it makes an identical (or nearly identical) copy of a resource declaration.
-It's also frequently used to decide if a resource should exist or not (by setting count to zero, even if the resource is declared).
+It's also frequently used to determine whether a resource should exist (by setting the count to zero, even if the resource is declared).
 Here's an example:

 :::code-group
 ```terraform [main.tf]